manuel-serrano/icfp2024-sudoku/README.md

     at myObserver (/home/serrano/diffusion/article/icfp2024-sudoku/bug.hh.mjs:44:34)
 ```

-This is because the variable `i` is only known when the `pragma` form
-executes but to decide when executing that form the HipHop compiler
+This is because of staging and of different execution times.
+With
+HipHop staging, first a JavaScript program _elaborates_ a HipHop
+program, which is then compiled by the HipHop compiler, and then
+executed by a HipHop machine.
+The error message above is triggered
+at the JavaScript elaboration-time because the variables bound inside
+HipHop statements do not exist yet and cannot be used to
+elaborate the program itself.
+These variables only exist once HipHop has
+compiled the program.

+The HipHop compiler analyses all the embedded JavaScript expressions
-needs to compute the complete list of signal dependencies.
-For that
+in order to compute their list of signal dependencies.
+This resort to
-it collects all the signals _syntactically_ mentioned in the
+collecting the name of all the signals used in JavaScript.
+The HipHop
-expression and generates a code that check them, before the reaction
-starts.
-This is when the error above is triggered.
+analysis is syntactic.
+It parses the code and collect all the signal
+names.
+In our error example, it finds the name `must${i}${i}`
+which it cannot resolve because `i` is not bound at that stage.
+This
+triggers the error.

 In short, all HipHop signals used inside a JavaScript statement or expression
 must have named that can be resolved with the HipHop program is compiled.